raspberrypilearning/temperature-log/worksheet.md

 @reboot python3 /home/pi/temp_monitor.py
 ```

-This assumes you script is called `temp_monitor.py` and is saved in your home directory.
+This assumes you script is called `temp_monitor.py` and it is saved in your home directory.

 1. Now reboot your Raspberry Pi.
 Give it a little time to run and then in in a terminal type: